Accrington Stanley, who are they?: Reception

 The advert was popular, and was continually shown for up to six years, after it was originally made in 1989.
 The phrase was seen to make Accrington Stanley the subject of jokes up to the present day.
 However, residents of Accrington view the reference positively.

 In March 2006, Rice was invited as the guest of honour to watch Accrington Stanley's match against Stevenage Borough, and was later invited to Accrington Stanley's last game of the season against Scarborough, as they were promoted to Football League Two.
 In September 2009, the Sky Sports programme Soccer AM promoted Accrington Stanley's "Save Our Stanley" campaign because of the phrase, as they wanted to continue to use it to refer to the club, when reading fixture lists.

 A shot-for-shot remake advertising Black Cow Vodka, which is made from milk, began airing in September 2016, with a much older Rice reprising his role.
 The advert was banned from airing in March 2017, due to concerns that it targeted children, because of the connection to the original advert, and promoted excessive drinking.

-In February 2023, Spaine was given a life sentence with a minimum term of 18 years for murder, with his role in the advertisement featuring prominently in reporting on his trial and sentencing.
+In February 2023, Kevin Spaine was given a life sentence with a minimum term of 18 years for murder, with his role in the advertisement featuring prominently in reporting on his trial and sentencing.

 In December 2024, the advert once again received media interest after Liverpool were drawn against Accrington Stanley in the third round of the 2024–25 FA Cup, the first meeting of the clubs since their only other tie, in the 1955–56 FA Cup, which pre-dated the advertisement.